 What to Do in Puerto Vallarta

 I was very excited to see Puerto Vallarta again.
 It’s one of the most popular beach destinations in the country, and despite real estate climbing high due to all the ex-pats, hotels still vary from as low as $10 per night (this is VERY basic) to $1000 per night and up for the ultra-luxurious.
 It’s a very beautiful city as it’s home to both mountains and the ocean, as well as a small colonial town at its core.
+In fact, Puerto Vallarta is one of the must-visit Pueblo Magicos in Mexico.
 Many other beach towns such as Cancun lack colonial towns and are so Americanized you wouldn’t even know you’re in Mexico anymore.

 Puerto Vallarta is also one of the few vacation towns in Mexico that have been given the “Greenlight” as a safe city for COVID.
 I don’t know why, but primarily masks are worn everywhere, temperatures are checked everywhere you go, and yeah, that’s about it.
 They haven’t a ton of cases, supposedly.